MEAN 101: MongoDB, Express.js, Angular.js, Node.js

 IBM Node.js SDK for Power, Intel and z: https://developer.ibm.com/node/sdk/

-IBM Node.js Tools for Eclipse: https://marketplace.eclipse.org/content/ibm-nodejs-tools-eclipse
+IBM Node.js Tools for Eclipse: https://marketplace.eclipse.org/content/ibm-nodejs-tools-eclipse (link not active)

 IBM Bluemix: https://www.ibm.com/cloud-computing/bluemix/application-services